 In 2005 Lesley was invited to be one of the judges of the BBC's Comic Relief Does Fame Academy and in May she both sang at and hosted the 2005 Classical Brit Awards, filmed at the Royal Albert Hall.
 In 2006 Lesley joined ITV's hit show Loose Women as a regular weekly guest and in the autumn she performed the role of the Mother Abbess in a new production at the London Palladium of The Sound of Music.

-Lesley Garrett was awarded a CBE in the 2002 New Year's Honours List for Services to Music and is a Fellow of the Royal Academy of Music.
+Lesley was awarded a CBE in the 2002 New Year’s Honours List for Services to Music and is a Fellow of the Royal Academy of Music and an RAM Board Member.
+She holds Honorary Doctorates from the Universities of Sheffield and the Open University.